 And we must not forget Bengie, our ship’s cat, and a very talkative one at that.
 She is a Bengal, a striking leopard looking cat with bright green eyes.
 Bengals supposedly like water and happily jump in and swim.
 Bengie is somewhat of an exception!
 She does not mind the water, but from a distance, which is probably safer.
 Obsessions: butterflies and dragonflies.
 Naughtiest deed: climbing up anything and everything, including the mast.
 Favourite food: any, she could be mistaken for a Labrador.
 Favourite past time: hiding in bags, green bags, sail bags, rope bags (very tasty salty bits of string in there), shopping bags (sure to be food inside), and more bags.
 Favourite toy: bird feathers, preferably large ones like those of pelicans or cape barren geese.
 She also has the rare distinction of being a published author, having had two articles published in Cruising Helmsman: Cat on a Cat, and Weather forecasting and other ship’s cat jobs.

 Sailing has been our passion for many years.
-Whether it is for weekend escapes or extended cruises during summer holidays or Easter breaks, we are on board at every opportunity.
 We have been sailing together on catamarans of various sizes since 2000, all made from the same construction: marine ply and epoxy.
 It was not particularly planned that way, but it has worked out well for us.
 Marine ply is relatively easy to maintain and repair when needed and if the boat fills up with water it will still float!

 We love the sea, we relish an adventure, we enjoy nature.
 The ocean, the seabirds and other wildlife, the pristine anchorages are an endless source of pleasure and we like sharing this with friends, either as they accompany us on our escapades or through our photography and chronicles.

 Cruising is a mix of things for us: the joy of sailing, the excitement of exploring new destinations and revisiting favourite anchorages, the challenge of stretching the boundaries and learning along the way, the intense pleasure of reaching places less travelled, and the fun of meeting like-minded yachties.
-It is an absorbing past-time for now, but it will soon be our life.
-We intend to live aboard when we give up work.
+It was an absorbing past-time for many years, but now it is our life.
+We have given up work, and live aboard.